martiansideofthemoon/martiansideofthemoon.github.io/_posts/2020-02-10-model-extraction-bert.markdown

 <br />

-Consider the situation where a company hosts a publicly accessible deep learning inference API (the **victim model**) allowing users to query the API with any input of their choice (Google Cloud APIs, Google Translate are examples of this setup).
-A model extraction attack happens when a malicious user tries to "reverse-engineer" this black-box victim model, attempting to reconstruct a local copy of the victim model.
-If reconstruction is successful, the attacker has effectively stolen intellectual property and need not pay for the original API.
+Let's say a company hosts a publicly accessible deep learning inference API (the **victim model**) that allows users to query the API with any input of their choice (Google Cloud APIs, Google Translate are examples of this setup).
+A model extraction attack happens when a malicious user tries to "reverse-engineer" this black box victim model by attempting to create a local copy of it.
+If reconstruction is successful, the attacker has effectively stolen intellectual property and thus doesn't have to pay for the original API anymore.
 Moreover, this process can be used to [leak information](https://arxiv.org/pdf/1609.02943.pdf) about the original training data or [construct adversarial examples](https://arxiv.org/abs/1602.02697) which will force the victim model to make incorrect predictions.

-As shown in the slidedeck above, the most popular approach to carry out this attack is via a process resembling distillation.
+As shown in the slide deck above, the most popular approach to carry out this attack is via a process resembling distillation.
 Attackers send a large number of queries to the API and collects the outputs received.
 These query-output pairs are used by the attacker as training data to reconstruct a copy of the model (the **extracted model**).

 ### How is model extraction different from distillation?